Azlou77/Azlou77/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on API JS projects
+- 🔭 I’m currently working on PHP cURL project
 - 🌱 I’m currently learning JS and Frameworks like React, ExpressJS
 - 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: nguyenlouis@gmail.com